Brov3r/Avrix/README.md

     <img alt="Java CI with Gradle" src="https://github.com/Brov3r/Avrix/actions/workflows/gradle.yml/badge.svg">
 </p>

+!!!
+Archive !!!
+This project is being archived.
+Modding in project zomboid is quite difficult, especially with unstable versions.
+The community is not ready to switch to java mods yet (maybe it won't), but this project will forever remain here for other enthusiasts.

 **Avrix** - a fundamentally new wrapper for running the Project Zomboid server and client with plugins (modifications).

 To run the client/server with this wrapper, you must first